LennartFr/2019-06-29-30-School42/README.md

 1. From the IBM Cloud Catalog, create an instance of [Cloud Object Storage](https://cloud.ibm.com/catalog/services/cloud-object-storage) That is where we will store the images we will analyze.

-1. Click on the hamburger menu in the upper left had corner the IBM Cloud window
+1. Click on the hamburger menu in the upper left hand corner the IBM Cloud window

 1. Click on the Resource List